-3.4.3 PREFERENCE DENIAL
+3.4.3 PREFERENCE DENIAL [24 CFR 982.207]

-If upon verification FH determines that the family does not qualify for the preference claimed, the family does not receive the preference and their preapplication may be canceled or put back on the interest list; unless the family was selected during the final draw, in which case the pre-application may be cancelled.
+If upon verification FH determines that the family does not qualify for the preference claimed, the family does not receive the preference and their pre-application may be canceled or put back on the interest list; unless the family was selected during the final draw, in which case the pre-application may be cancelled.
 The family will be notified in writing and advised of the family's right to request an informal review.
-For additional information refer to Chapter 19.3, Informal Review Procedures for Applicants.
+For additional information refer to Informal Reviews and Hearings chapter